peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

 An arbitrary-precision integer.
+If  <i>longerValue</i>
-If "longerValue" is 0 or greater, the return value will represent it.
-If "longerValue" is less than 0, the return value will store 2^64 plus this value instead.
+ is 0 or greater, the return value will represent it.
+If  <i>longerValue</i>
+ is less than 0, the return value will store 2^64 plus this value instead.

 <a id="FromRadixString_byte_int"></a>
 ### FromRadixString